Palisades Park: Santa Monica's Best Idea

 Palisades Park is world-renowned.
 It's a magnificent urban forest, a unique biome, a western landmark, and our city's most valuable asset.
 Today it needs a little help from its friends.

-Have restrictions on commercial fitness groups helped?
+Do city restrictions on commercial fitness groups help reclaim the park?

 Have trainers been allowed to continue the same unsustainable abuses?

 We are delighted with the new restoration efforts.

 But will the restoration last, now that the city has permitted 20 new boot camps?
 Will they be watching for this?

 Boot camps — permitted

 On October 8th the City Council sanctioned 20 commercial training groups with up to 15 members each, all potentially operating at

 the same time.

 The impact for the newly permitted boot camps is bound to be significant.
 The potential for degradation from the proposed daily, weekly, monthly pounding on the grasses and soils is bound to be significant on the Park's fragile ecosystem.